JudyTi/Internship/kubernetes.md

             => Ingress
     * **Internel Service**
         + a service that not open to public requests (e.g. database)

+Endpoint - the local Pod IP address for the Service -> where to forward traffic Create an object -> label object -> find object through adding selector to definition and choose the same label

 - **Ingress** - Route traffic into cluster
     * URL with domain name
     * Public requests -> ingress -> service